-A primary objective of the MER mission is to search for and characterize a wide range of rocks and soils that hold clues to past water activity on Mars.
-Studying the history of water on Mars is essential in determining whether or not the planet once supported environments that were potentially habitable for life.
+A primary objective of the MER mission was to search for and characterize a wide range of rocks and soils that hold clues to past water activity on Mars.
+Studying the history of water on Mars is essential in determining whether or not the planet once supported environments that could have been habitable for life as we know it.

 NASA Astrobiology Involvement

-NAINASA Ames Research Center Team PI David Des Marais serves on the MER Science Operations Working Group as a Lead of the Long Term Planning Theme Group.
-Richard Morris is a member of the MER Moessbauer instrument team.
-The methodology developed through this project helps to create interpretive context for mineralogy data produced by the instrument suite on MER.
+NAINASA Ames Research Center Team PI David Des Marais served on the MER Science Operations Working Group as a Lead of the Long Term Planning Theme Group.
+In addition, Richard Morris was a member of the MER Moessbauer instrument team.
+The methodology developed through this project has helped to create interpretive context for mineralogy data produced by the instrument suite on MER.

-NAI Massachusetts Institute of Technology Team member John Grotzinger is a Participating Scientist; Andrew Knoll is a Co-I on MER.
+NAI Massachusetts Institute of Technology Team member John Grotzinger was a Participating Scientist; Andrew Knoll was a Co-I on MER.

 NAI Arizona State University Team member Phil Christensen was a Co-I on MER, responsible for the Mini-TES instruments.
 Co-I Jack Farmer was a Participating Scientist, Geology Theme Group member and a Long-term Planning Lead for MER since the mission began in 2004, and was been continuously involved with surface operations since that time.

 Research by Farmer, Christensen, Mikhail Zolotov and others into geochemical scenarios accounting for observed Mars mineralogy aids in interpreting data from this and other Mars missions.
 Research into the stoichiometry of life led by Co-Is Jim Elser and Everett Shock helps to assess the habitability of the environments that MER explored.